ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The following is the list of errors related to the Transfer Proposal and Receipt.

-Errors rlated to the transfer context ID and session ID:
+Errors related to the transfer context ID and session ID:

 - err_1.1.1: Badly formed message: invalid transferContextId.
 - err_1.1.2: Badly formed message: invalid sessionId.